Myriad-Dreamin/EverMemoryArchive/deployment/README.md

 ### Network

-Both services are connected via the `EverMemoryArchive-network` bridge network, allowing them to communicate using service names (e.g., the app can connect to MongoDB using `mongodb:27017`).
+Both services are connected via the `ema-network` bridge network, allowing them to communicate using service names (e.g., the app can connect to MongoDB using `mongodb:27017`).

 ### Data Persistence